mcc-us/mcc-us.github.io.bkup/_posts/2024-01-10-changes-in-equity.md

 ---
 layout: post
-title: changes-in-equity-statement
+title: 2-changes-in-equity
 tags: financials
 ---

-The **Changes in Equity** statement is the 2nd financial statement.
+The **Changes in Equity Statement** is the 2nd financial statement.

 Step 1: Set-up 4 column worksheet
 Step 2.
 ADD: Common Shares at beginning of period